juniorconquista/archetype-react/README.md

   feat: description
   ```

-  The total length of characters allowed cannot exceed 52 characters, this is done by normalization of kubernetes and helm (herramienta that is used to deploy every month).

-  Every branch the name of ms, must be DNS Compliant, and only decide that rare characters are not accepted (#, $, %, \_ , etc), we only allow el - y la /.

   To standardize our commits we use [Conventional Commits](https://www.conventionalcommits.org/) a specification for adding human and machine readable meaning to commit messages

 - **Linter**